-Where?
-License the Professional Development Series for your program so you can share it with your staff and parents, anywhere and anytime.
+How?
+License the Professional Development Learning Series for your program, so you can share it with your staff and/or parents – anywhere and anytime!

 Why?
-To provide teachers and parents with the resilience they need to give it their all when caring for children.
+Provide teachers and parents with the resilience they need to give it their all when caring for young children.

-Thank you for taking a moment to learn more about our Building Your Bounce Professional Development Learning Series.
 We are in this together!
 Job stress among teachers continues to be a concern at the national level.
-When teachers are not able to cope with constant changes and increased demands, they may not be able to provide the quality teaching and learning experiences expected of them.
-The same can be said for parents, administrators and other individuals who care for and educate children.
+When teachers are not able to cope with continuous changes and increased demands, they may not be able to provide the quality teaching and learning experiences expected of them.
+The same can be said for parents, administrators, and other individuals who care for and educate children.
 One way to help adults overcome stress and burnout may be to provide them with professional development that introduces strategies that support resilience and the building of protective factors.

-In our brand new Building Your Bounce Professional Development Learning series, the Devereux Center for Resilient Children takes advantage of technology in order to deliver a reflective learning experience designed to promote adult resilience.
-Complete with interactive elements, Dr. Nefertiti B. Poyner, co-author of the resource Building Your Bounce: Simple Strategies for a Resilient You, guides participants through reflective activities and life application exercises.
-Our goal is to provide participants with an opportunity to self-reflect on their own well-being and then take action to better support their resilience.
-If you work with parents, this series will be great for you as well!
-There are many benefits to an online approach, some of which include:
+In the Building Your Bounce Professional Development Learning Series, the DCRC Team takes advantage of technology in order to deliver a reflective learning experience designed to promote adult resilience.
+Complete with interactive elements, Nefertiti B. Poyner, Ed.D., co-author of the resource Building Your Bounce: Simple Strategies for a Resilient You, guides participants through reflective activities and life application exercises.
+Our goal is to provide participants with an opportunity to self-reflect on their own well-being, and then take action to better support their resilience.
+If you work with parents, this series can be great for you as well!
+There are many benefits to this digital approach, some of which include:

 - Flexibility.
 You name the time and the place.
-Each of the three lessons within our Learning Series is prerecorded, so you have great flexibility in when, and even how often, you participate.
-Recorded files can be licensed to your organization for ongoing use over time so that current and future staff benefit.
+Each of the three lessons within this series is pre-recorded, so you have great flexibility in when, and even how often, you participate.
+Recorded files are licensed to your program for ongoing use over time, so that current and future staff benefit from them.

 - Choices.
 Participate as an individual or as part of a group.
-Program leaders can decide whether to bring the staff together for a group learning experience or to offer individuals the opportunity to participate on their own.
-Each lesson comes with facilitator questions that program leaders can use to take the learning deeper at a staff meeting or any time staff meet as a group.
+Program leaders can decide whether to bring staff together for a group learning experience or to offer individuals the opportunity to participate on their own.
+Each lesson comes with facilitator questions that program leaders can use to take the learning deeper at a staff meeting or anytime staff meet as a group.

 - Reflection.
-Opportunities for reflection are embedded into the series to help spark conversation and provide participants with meaningful opportunities to think.
-Creative, reflective activities have been intentionally added to help facilitate understanding and have a little child-like fun too!
+Opportunities for reflection are embedded into the series to help spark conversation and provide participants meaningful opportunities to think.
+Creative, reflective activities have been intentionally added to help facilitate understanding – and have a little child-like fun, too!